kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 ### Goals

 The goals are mostly twofold:
-- Provide a mechanism to document APIs by having that additional marker provide information to users,
+- Provide a mechanism to document APIs (both built-in types and CRDs) by having that additional marker provide information to users,
-- Automatically provide logic for developers to guarantee immutability of specific fields.
+- Automatically provide logic for developers (of core-types and CRDs) to guarantee immutability of specific fields.

 ### Non-Goals